Skip to Content

 After our hike, the Ginkakuji Temple (also known as Higashiyama Jisho-ji) was still just as busy as before.

 The best feature of the Ginkakuji Temple was the sand cone at the beginning of the walk.
-The monks maintain a perfectly sculpted cone of sand meant to symbolize Mt Fuji (if only we could have made it to see Mt Fuji from these great spots for real).
+The monks maintain a perfectly sculpted cone of sand meant to symbolize Mt.
+Fuji.

 The sculpted cone was approximately 5 feet tall with not a single grain of sand was out of place!
 The gardens are amongst the most beautiful we’ve seen in Kyoto and even the hundreds of school kids couldn’t ruin the zen-like feeling.